-Read the first story in the anthology – Heat Pump – which received an Honourable Mention by the New Zealand Writers College – 2018 Short Story Award
+Read the first story in the collection – Heat Pump – which received an Honourable Mention by the New Zealand Writers College – 2018 Short Story Award

 This story is copyright.
 Except for the purpose of fair review, no part may be stored or transmitted in any form or by any means, electronic or mechanical, including recording or storage in any information retrieval system, without permission in writing from the author.
 No reproduction may be made, by any means, unless a licence has been obtained from the author or publisher. ©️ Tabatha Wood 2019

 Praise for “Dark Winds Over Wellington: Chilling Tales of the Weird & the Strange”